Long-time behavior of the Stokes-transport system in a channel: Long time boundary layers in the nonlinear setting : proof of

 The Gronwall Lemma then implies that $\sup_{t\in [0,T]} \|\p_x^6 \Delta^2 \theta'\|_{L^2} \lesssim \| \theta_0\|_{H^{10}} + B^2 \lesssim B$.

 We then follow the same strategy to obtain bounds on $\|\theta\|_{H^{12}}$, $\|\p_x^4 \Delta^4 \theta\|_{L^2}$ and $\|\p_x^8 \Delta^2 \theta\|_{L^2}$.
 We have

 The first term in the right-hand side is bounded by $B(1+t)$.
-We estimate the quadratic term thanks to the bootstrap assumptions and our prelimilary bounds on derivatives up to order 10.
+The commutator is estimated thanks to \eqref{est:commu-Dk} together with the bootstrap assumptions and our preliminary bounds on derivatives up to order 10.
 We obtain $\|\theta(t)\|_{H^{12}}\lesssim B (1+t)^2$.
 We then write